voghDev/PdfViewPager/README.md

 - [ ] Load PDF documents from SD card
 - [ ] Make PDF documents zoomable with pinch and double tap
-- [ ] Unify all features in only one PDFViewPager class
+- [ ] Unify all features in only one **PDFViewPager** class
-- [ ] Support API Levels under 21, invoking system PDF intent.
+- [ ] Support API Levels under 21, by downloading PDF and invoking system native intent.
 - [ ] UI tests

 Developed By